Furqan-Code/Covid_19_Model_Ontario/README.md

 # Covid_19_Model_Ontario
-SIR Modelling of the Covid 19 Pandemic in Ontario
+SIR Modelling of the Covid 19 Pandemic in Ontario.